h44z/joomla_check/README.md

 ### Joomla integrity and version check script

-This script is usefull to check joomla versions on a webserver.
+This script is useful to check joomla versions on a webserver.
 It does also check integrity of joomla core files!
 All outputs are written to a csv file for better automation.

 #### Usage